 Johnson was less convinced by Wyrtzen’s fears of bureaucratization and defended the title in his letter of October 28th.
 Three weeks later, Youth for Christ International was formed in Detroit, and by early January the fledgling president of YFC began sporting a new slogan and logo on his official stationery: “Geared to the Times, Anchored to the Rock.”
 The now-familiar cogwheel, anchor, and Bible logo began featuring heavily in YFC Chicagoland advertising, particularly as the chapter began planning for its famous 1945 Memorial Day Rally in Soldier Field, celebrating the one year anniversary of Youth for Christ activity in Chicago (see also the Archives’ online exhibit “The Greatest Youth Gathering in History”)

-In addition to the papers of Torrey Johnson and records of Youth for Christ, the Archives holds the papers of many individuals who served with Youth for Christ in the United States and around the world over the past 75 years, including the Palermo Brothers, Samuel Wolgemuth, Herbert J. Taylor, James E. Wright, Earl Schultz, and Jim Vaus, among others.
+In addition to the papers of Torrey Johnson and records of Youth for Christ, the Archives holds the papers of many individuals who served with Youth for Christ in the United States and around the world over the past 75 years, including Christian businessman Herbert J. Taylor, the musical evangelists Phil and Louis Palermo, YFC Area Director Samuel Wolgemuth, and former wiretapper-turned-youth-evangelist Jim Vaus, among others.